 Project board: A group of people who make high-level decisions for your project.
 Typically, the project board is made up of business executives, and in some cases, end customers.

 Every PRINCE2 project has these six characteristics, which the project manager tracks as the project progresses.
-Some of them link directly to key principles of PRINCE2 (which we explain in the next section), while others are just important information for your team to know as they progress through the project.
+Some of them link directly to key PRINCE2 principles (which we explain in the next section), while others are just important information for your team to know as they progress through the project.
 Here are six aspects that you'll find in every PRINCE2 project.

 Project scope: This clearly outlines what goals, deadlines, and project deliverables your project is working towards.